 50g / 1¾ oz / ½ bar dark chocolate

 - Preheat oven to 180C / 350 F (I have a fan oven and still keep it at 180C).
 Grease a 20cm / 8″ square pan and line the bottom with non stick baking paper.

 - Place all the ingredients (except the choc chips) in a food processor and blend for a few minutes until completely smooth, stopping now and then to scrape down the bowl.
-(Katie says that a blender can work, but the texture—and even the taste—will be much better in a food processor.)

 - Stir in the choc chips, then pour the mixture into the prepared pan.
 Gently spread the mixture using a spatula or knife until it reaches the edges.